Ohio Rep. Jim Jordan Knew About Ohio State Dr. Richard Strauss’ Sexual Abuse, Lawsuit Alleges

 As The Dispatch reported, in the lawsuit, a college wrestling referee identified as John Doe said he told Jordan, a former assistant coach from 1987-1995 at Ohio State University, about alleged misconduct by Strauss.

-Following a wrestling match in the mid-90s, a the referee said Strauss entered a locker room and took a shower directly next to the referee, despite several other open showers, according to the report.
+Following a wrestling match in the mid-’90s, the referee said Strauss entered a locker room and took a shower directly next to the referee, despite several other open showers, according to the report.
 Strauss reportedly began touching the referee, and when the referee looked at Strauss, he realized the doctor had been staring at him, masturbating.

 The now 42-year-old man said following his exit from the shower, Strauss reportedly made comments about the referee’s body.
 The unnamed referee alleges he told the university’s head wrestling coach and a person identified as “Assistant Coach Jordan,” per The Columbus Dispatch.